Hermann Weyl: Biography

-After taking a teaching post for a few years, Weyl left Göttingen in 1913 for Zürich to take the chair of mathematics at the ETH Zürich, where he was a colleague of Albert Einstein, who was working out the details of the theory of general relativity.
+After taking a teaching post for a few years, Weyl left Göttingen in 1913 for Zurich to take the chair of mathematics at ETH Zurich, where he was a colleague of Albert Einstein, who was working out the details of the theory of general relativity.
 Einstein had a lasting influence on Weyl, who became fascinated by mathematical physics.
-In 1921, Weyl met Erwin Schrödinger, a theoretical physicist who at the time was a professor at the University of Zürich.
+In 1921, Weyl met Erwin Schrödinger, a theoretical physicist who at the time was a professor at the University of Zurich.
 They were to become close friends over time.
-Weyl had some sort of childless love affair with Schrödinger's wife Annemarie (Anny) Schrödinger (née Bertel), while at the same time Anny was helping raise an illegitimate daughter of Erwin's named Ruth Georgie Erica March, who was born in 1934 in Oxford, England.
+Weyl had some sort of childless love affair with Schrödinger's wife Annemarie (Anny) Schrödinger (née Bertel), who at the same time was helping raise an illegitimate daughter of Erwin's named Ruth Georgie Erica March, who was born in 1934 in Oxford, England.

 Weyl was a Plenary Speaker of the International Congress of Mathematicians (ICM) in 1928 at Bologna and an Invited Speaker of the ICM in 1936 at Oslo.
 He was elected a fellow of the American Physical Society in 1928, a member of the American Academy of Arts and Sciences in 1929, a member of the American Philosophical Society in 1935, and a member of the National Academy of Sciences in 1940.
 For the academic year 1928–1929, he was a visiting professor at Princeton University, where he wrote a paper, "On a problem in the theory of groups arising in the foundations of infinitesimal geometry," with Howard P. Robertson.

-Weyl left Zürich in 1930 to become Hilbert's successor at Göttingen, leaving when the Nazis assumed power in 1933, particularly as his wife was Jewish.
+Weyl left the University of Zurich in 1930 to become Hilbert's successor at the University of Göttingen, leaving when the Nazis assumed power in 1933, particularly as his wife was Jewish.
 He had been offered one of the first faculty positions at the new Institute for Advanced Study in Princeton, New Jersey, but had declined because he did not desire to leave his homeland.
 As the political situation in Germany grew worse, he changed his mind and accepted when offered the position again.
 He remained there until his retirement in 1951.
 Together with his second wife Ellen, he spent his time in Princeton and Zürich, and died from a heart attack on 8 December 1955, while living in Zürich.

-Weyl was cremated in Zürich on 12 December 1955.
+Weyl was cremated in Zurich on 12 December 1955.
 His ashes remained in private hands until 1999, at which time they were interred in an outdoor columbarium vault in the Princeton Cemetery.
 The remains of Hermann's son Michael Weyl (1917–2011) are interred right next to Hermann's ashes in the same columbarium vault.